realkaranvir/471FinalProject/README.md

 ## Development Notes
 This project demonstrates various computer graphics concepts including 3D transformations, texture mapping, lighting models, collision detection, and interactive camera systems.

+### How to Compile and Run
+To compile, do "cd build", "cmake .. --fresh", "make", and then "./P3Base"